jbirddog/blue/README.md

 BlueVM also reserves space for the following blocks in rwx memory:

 6. Return and Data stack
-6. Application Block
+6. Code buffer
-6. Application Block
+6. Application block
-6. Application Block
+6. Application block
-6. Application Block
+6. Application block

 BlueVM itself performs no allocations once it is loaded into memory.